smrafy20/PPT-to-pdf-converter/README.md

 ## Description

 This is a streamlined Flask web application that provides:
+- **Multiple File Upload** - Upload single or multiple PPT/PPTX files at once
-- **Simple Upload Interface** - Drag & drop or click to upload PPT/PPTX files
+- **Drag & Drop Interface** - Simple drag & drop or click to upload files
 - **Reliable PDF Conversion** - Direct PowerPoint COM automation for high-quality conversion
+- **Batch Processing** - Convert multiple files in sequence with detailed progress tracking
-- **Real-time Progress** - Monitor conversion progress in your browser
+- **Real-time Progress** - Monitor conversion progress for each file in your browser
-- **Easy Download** - Download your converted PDF file instantly
+- **Smart Downloads** - Single PDF download or ZIP file for multiple conversions
 - **Robust Error Handling** - Comprehensive validation and error reporting

 The application uses PowerPoint's built-in PDF export functionality through COM automation for maximum compatibility and reliability.